GusevVictor/examples/README.md

 # examples
-In this repo you can check my example code and work
+In this repo you can check my code and work examples